rust-lang/rust/src/doc/reference.md

 _floating-point suffixes_, `f32` and `f64` (the 32-bit and 64-bit floating point
 types), which explicitly determine the type of the literal.

-The type of an _unsuffixed_ floating-point literal is determined by type inference.
-If a floating-point type can be _uniquely_ determined from the surrounding program context, the unsuffixed floating-point literal has that type.
+The type of an _unsuffixed_ floating-point literal is determined by type inference:

+* If a floating-point type can be _uniquely_ determined from the surrounding program context, the unsuffixed floating-point literal has that type.

-If the program context underconstrains the type, it defaults to double-precision `f64`;
+* If the program context underconstrains the type, it defaults to `f64`.

-if the program context overconstrains the type, it is considered a static type error.
+* If the program context overconstrains the type, it is considered a static type error.

 Examples of floating-point literals of various forms: